Search Tours

 • shorts (comfortable for riding)

-• shoes for cycling -can be a touring shoe, cleated shoe or tennis shoe
+• shoes for cycling (can be a touring shoe, cleated shoe or tennis shoe)

-• rain jacket and rain pants (pants are optional but recommended) sweater (synthetic or wool preferred), light jacket
+• rain jacket and rain pants (pants are optional but recommended)

 • warm-up pants, tights or some other form of leg covering